 - Open up your browser and go to your Kayako Classic directory '

 https://www.yourdomain.com/support/setup.
-At that URL, you should see a page that looks like this:
+You should see a page that looks like this:

 Once setup has completed, you'll see a success screen, and you'll only have one more step before you're ready to start using Kayako Classic!

-Once the setup process has completed successfully, you'll need to remove 'setup' directory from your server, as a security measure.
+Once the setup process has completed successfully, you'll need to remove the 'setup' directory or folder from your server, as a security measure.
 You will receive warnings if you do not delete it.

 And that's it – congratulations on installing Kayako Classic Download!

 Once the entire installation process has been completed, you can start using your Kayako Classic helpdesk.
 The final installation screen will provide you the URL for your admin panel, staff panel, and Help Center.
 Click these links and try logging in with your username and password.